babarrett/hammerspoon_ergodox/README.md

 ## Todo list:
 * Configure for ErgoDox only.
 Turn off Hammerspoon (manually) whenever MacBook Pro keyboard is to be used
+* Although MacBook Pro keyboard cannot simulate ErgoDox in any practical way, Razer could.
+Try that.
 * Move any keys, as needed
 	* Move/create modifier keys
 	* finish off thumb clusters